Skip to main content

 • Driver Education Certificate of Completion: The signed pink sheet from your teen’s Driver Education course.

 • Payment (Cash or Check): Behind the wheel training fees are due before lessons begin.
-For current pricing details, visit our BTW cost page.
+For current pricing details, visit our behind the wheel cost page.

 What Happens After Completing Behind the Wheel